vsrinivas/fuchsia/docs/qemu.md

 Please follow the minfs instructions on how to create a disk image [here][minfs-create-image].

-After creating the image, you can run magenta in QEMU with the disk image:
+After creating the image, you can run zircon in QEMU with the disk image:
 ```
-./scripts/run-magenta-x86-64 -d [-D <disk_image_path (default: "blk.bin")>]
+./scripts/run-zircon-x86-64 -d [-D <disk_image_path (default: "blk.bin")>]
 ```